 |virtualSuspended||userAccountControl||Indicates when an account is disabled.
 The virtualSuspended value is True or False.
 See your Active Directory documentation for a full range of userAccount Control values.|

 ObjectGUID is a base64-encoded representation of a the globally unique user identifier, which is a binary value in Active Directory. decodedObjectGUIDString represents this data as a human-readable string, for example: c2d5724d-27a3-4ecd-8da7-955ac218e206.
 Some SAML applications expect to receive the base64-encoded value, while other applications expect the string format.
-RSA SecurID Access can pass either value, depending on which attribute you use.
+SecurID can pass either value, depending on which attribute you use.

 Synchronizing Virtual AttributesSynchronizing Virtual Attributes